Project

-Monitor polder areas and make them sustainable
+Monitor polder areas and make them sustainableto ensure a sustainable rehabilitation

-These subsidences also change the soil moisture in the region and influence the use of land and resources for agriculture, forestry and water management.
+These subsidences also change the soil moisture in the region and influence the land use and resources for agriculture, forestry and water management.
 This has far-reaching consequences – also because of climate change.
 Particularly under the impression of periods of drought, the question of a modified management of polder water retention arises.
 For example, higher groundwater levels and the economic and technical use of elevated groundwater and surface water could minimize drought damage in agriculture and forestry.

-In the "MuSE" project, scientists from the FZN are analyzing what an efficient and sustainable realignment of polder management could look like.
-To achieve this, they are evaluating all available historical, current, and modern Earth observation datasets.
-They utilize multisensory measurement systems, which they simultaneously fuse and digitalize in a 4D model, with "time" as the fourth dimension.
+In the "MuSE" project, scientists from the FZN Research Center of Post-Mining are analyzing what an efficient and sustainable realignment of polder management for better ecosystem servicescould look like.
+To achieve this, they are evaluating all available historical, current, and modern eEarth observation datasets.
+They utilize multisensormulti-sensor y measurement systemsdata, which they simultaneously fuse and digitalizeintegrate in a 4D model, with "time" as the fourth dimension.

 The RAG-Stiftung is funding the research project in the period from 2021-2024.